 Austin Crawley always knew he wanted a career helping people, beginning with a part-time job at a pharmacy in Year 10.
 But the alignment of some key events helped him find his dream job.

-“The RA role involved being on-call for after-hours support, welcoming new students and settling them in, letting people into their rooms as well as running community events for UniLodge @ VU.
-This turned out to be great preparation for my next step.”
+As a resident of UniLodge Victoria University, I became a resident adviser (RA) during first year, which taught me valuable skills for my career.
+The RA role involved being on-call for after-hours support, welcoming new students and running community events.
+This turned out to be great preparation for my next step.

-“My advice to any student considering study is look beyond just what your friends or family have traditionally done or chosen.
+My advice to any student considering study is look beyond what your friends or family have traditionally done.
 Consider the lifestyle, level of support offered and find a uni culture that suits you.
 Be prepared to work hard, take every opportunity you get and most of all – believe in yourself."